eden-brekke/reading-notes/code-301/prep-work-reading.md

   * Ease of deployment - As new compatible versions become available, easier to replace existing versions with no impact on other components or the system
   * Reduce Cost - the use of third party components allows you to spread the cost of development and maintenance
   * Ease of development - Components implement well-known interfaces to provide defined functionality, allowing development without impact on other parts or system
-  * Reusable - Can be used to spread development and maint cost across several applications or systems
+  * Reusable - Can be used to spread development and maintenance cost across several applications or systems
   * Modification of Technical Complexity - Component modifies the complexity through the use of a component container and its services
   * Reliability - Overall system reliability increases since each reliability of each individual component enhances reliability of the whole system via reuse.
   * System Maintenance and Evolution - Easy to change and update the implementation without affecting the rest of the system